 As I thought about this tactic more, I realized that I could apply the same way of thinking to my daily “to do” list.

-- How many times have I gone to bed feeling like a failure because I only accomplished half of the things I wanted to do?
+- How many times have I gone to bed feeling overwhelmed because I only accomplished half of the things I wanted to do?

 - How often do I start the day feeling overwhelmed because I know there’s no way I’ll get through all of the things I want to do?